This must-see doc examines the hot button issue sans the vitriol we've come to expect from first-person essays.

 Eli Steele is the anti-Michael Moore.

 Sure, both documentarians feature themselves in their work.
-Moore’s shtick showcases his oversized ego and unwillingness to so much as consider opposing views.
-He’d rather mock his ideological foes by selectively editing them for comic effect.
+Moore’s shtick showcases his ego and unwillingness to consider opposing views.
+He’d rather mock his foes by selectively editing them for comic effect.

 Steele’s “How Jack Became Black” takes the opposite approach.
-His point of view on identity politics is clear, but he’s engaging in a dialogue all the same.
+His point of view on identity politics is clear.
+Still, he engages in a dialogue all the same.
 His documentary lets “woke” voices be heard without insult.

 The results are calm, sober and often hypnotic.
 Compare that to Moore, a socialist who wants liberals to lay their bodies on the line to stop a duly elected president.

 “How Jack Became Black” starts with a modest but maddening anecdote.
 The director and father of two young children, Jack and June, isn’t sure how to fill out the racial boxes on their school forms.